kamrik/IntroText/labs/asgn1_GHPages.md

 ### Step 5.3
-Edit the README file to add a link from there to the new comp1238.md file.
+Edit the README file to add a link to the new comp1238.md file.
 Otherwise you won't be able to access the page corresponding to this new file on your website.
 A link to a file located in the same repo looks like this:
 `[link text](comp1238.md)`
 For example, a link to the autograder instructions looks like
 `[about autograder](autograder_instructions.md)`